gdgiangi/truce/README.md

 Visit **http://localhost:3000** and enter any claim to analyze.

 > 💡 **New**: Agentic research is now enabled by default!
 Each AI agent conducts independent research using the Brave Search API.
-See [AGENTIC_SETUP.md](./AGENTIC_SETUP.md) for details.

 ## What is Truce?